IAPViewer Documentation

 - API Call Gap — minimum delay between consecutive API calls, 0–150 ms in 50 ms steps.
 Saved per site.
 Default 0 ms — most clusters run cleanly there.
 50 ms is automatically applied for Aruba Central-managed clusters.
 Increase if you're seeing errors in the Event Log.

 - View Event Log — opens the per-site Event Log (above), showing the live error count for this session.
-Replaces the old inline error list and load-timing line — that detail now lives in the log's "Load complete" entry.
+When errors are present, a "Why am I seeing errors?" link appears with guidance.

 Quick reference